 As recently as 2016, Leonard confessed to Sports Illustrated that he still drove a 1997 Chevy Tahoe that he’d motored around in as a teen.

 “It runs,” Leonard told SI, “and it’s paid off.”

-Anna from “Frozen” seems like she’d be a pretty practical princess, and so too is the actress who voiced her in the 2013 hit Disney movie.
-Kristen Bell told Conan O’Brien in 2012 that not only is she a fan of coupons, she has a favorite.
+Anna from “Frozen” seems like she’d be a pretty practical princess, and so is the actress who voiced her in the animated film “Frozen” in 2013 and “Frozen II” in 2019.

 Disclosure: The information you read here is always objective.
 However, we sometimes receive compensation when you click links within our stories.